 The Mosaic state-of-the-art optimization system offers High-end performance for significantly less time, money and effort.

 In 2014, I was a manufacturer's rep for a cable manufacturing company from Canada.
-At that time, the dielectric material and conductor stiffness required several weeks of burn-in time.
-The unacceptable burn-in time delay situation prompted an urgent request for a solution.
-The Cable cooker was a possibility but connecting several yards of cables in a Cooker was not practical and just as time-consuming.
+At that time, there was a concern over the non-compliant nature of the dielectric material.
+The Cable cooker was a possibility but connecting several yards of cables in a Cooker was not practical and very time-consuming.

-A new approach to the problem was needed.
-After a few weeks of brainstorming, I came up with a unique filter design solution.
-The plan was to attach a wide bandwidth noise filter to a source, play a 24-hr burn-in disc, and observe the results.
-To my surprise, in hours the stiff silver wire sound character changed dramatically.
+After a few weeks of brainstorming, I came up with the idea of creating a new filter.
+The plan was to attach a wide bandwidth noise filter to a source, play a 24-hr burn-in disc, connect the cables and observe the results.
+To my surprise, the sound character changed dramatically.
 The A-B test confirmed the improvement was with the filter.
-Over several months I made changes to the filter design and began experimenting with various types of electronics.
-One intriguing experiment was with a 20K DAC.
+Over several months, I made changes to the filter design and began experimenting with various types of electronics.
+One intriguing experiment was with a high-end 20K DAC.
 It was a surprise to hear the shocking transformation the new filter had on this well-respected DAC.

-In retrospect, these events and others cemented the idea that such filtering could significantly improve sound quality for other components.
-For a few years, the filter experiments included preamps, amplifiers, and even speakers ranging from $2K to $50K.
+In retrospect, these events cemented the idea that such filtering could significantly improve sound quality for other components.
+For a few years, the filter experiments expanded to preamps, amplifiers, and even speakers ranging from $2K to $50K.
 In the final analysis, we needed to test the sonic benefits with consumers.

-At Canjam, we successfully demonstrated the sonic benefits of the Mosaic Wave Stream effect on low signal sources (Headphone amplifiers), causing one reviewer to impressively to write "...one of the more eye-opening demonstrations I heard at Canjam".
+At Axpona, we demonstrated the sonic benefits of the Mosaic on low-resolution Streaming.
+One Hi-FI+ reviewer wrote, "...one of the more eye-opening demonstrations I heard at Canjam".

 Audiophiles use tools to revitalize and optimize a system.
 We invest in linear power supplies, high-grade cables, and mechanical isolation devices for a good reason, they work!
-By optimizing each part of a system, you can achieve a greater outcome in performance.
-Our custom Integration allows you to optimize any system to state-of-art levels.
+By reducing each component's noise level, the overall system achieves a greater power outcome in performance.
+But the best news is you have greater control optimizing your system to high-performance levels.

 In some ways, a poorly optimized audio system is similar to a poorly tuned instrument.
-Unleashing the capability of your system is simple with Mosaic Integration.
+Unleashing the capability of your system is a complex task made simple with Mosaic Integration.
 You can start with one Mosaic and build several custom Mosaic configurations.
 No need for software integration and updates.
 As we guide you through, you have complete control.

-A Mosaic Power system is a breakthrough concept for passively filtering multiple devices without introducing additional noise.
-Low signal sources gain "apparent power output" from balanced noise isolation, grounding, and integration.
+The quality of a power system is based on its ability to transfer voltage without loss.
+A Mosaic Power system is a breakthrough concept, passively filtering multiple devices without introducing noise.
+Low signal sources gain "apparent power output" from noise control, balance grounding, and electrical stability.
 All three form the key to producing life-like immediacy, whisper-quiet detail, and dynamic range suitable enough to raise the hairs on your skin.
 Call today for a free no-obligation home trial.

 Chris Martens Hi Fi+ review : "The new firm Caprice Audio showed its impressive new Mosaic Wave Stream hybrid Technology passive filter, which made for one of the more eye-opening demonstrations I heard at Canjam.
 Looking back over that last sentence it occurs to me that a more apt descriptor would be to call the Mosaic a passive noise floor reducer".